So you write about guns, do you?

 Clip: a device used (frequently in antiques) to quickly load rounds into a magazine.
 The clip is then often removed from the weapon.
 Also, clips must be prepared ahead of time.

 Magazine: think of how most action movies portray reloading a handgun.
 That's usually a magazine.
-A magazine holds all the rounds, and delivers them to the firearm without any other equipment.
+A magazine holds all the rounds and delivers them to the firearm without any other equipment.
 They differ from clips because they are placed into the firearm and kept there during shooting, not removed.
 Most modern (non-revolvers) firearms use magazine.

 Bullet: this technically only refers to the shooty bit at the end of a round or cartridge.
 In the above picture of a clip, the bullets are the copper bits at the top of each round.
 They’re often far smaller than most non-shooters expect them to be.

 Round: the entire projectile and case make up the round.
 The round has a brass (or steel, especially in older ammo or Eastern European ammo) case, a primer, gunpowder, and a bullet.